onze/godot-gpio/readme.md

 Here's a quick rundown of the main classes:
 - `ggpio`: `class_name`'d to make it globally available, it can be considered a namespace for the project, so that no other gd script needs to be imported in most cases.
+- `ggpio.SBC`: (Single Board Computer).
+That's the host we'll be interacting with.
 - `ggpio.Chip`: refers to a gpiochip under [the kernel's GPIO driver interface](https://docs.kernel.org/driver-api/gpio/driver.html).
-It basically means a board (eg 1 Pi).
+Most of the time we're workin with gpio `0`.
 - `ggpio.GPIO`: this is a single pin on a board.
-GPIOs on a PI are numbererd [as such](https://pinout.xyz/):
+GPIOs on a Pi are numbererd [as such](https://pinout.xyz/):
 <p align="center">
   <img src="misc/rpi_pinout.png" alt="RPi pinout"/>
 </p>

+**Note** that some pins in the diagram above are not GPIO, and as such, won't be visible in the lib.
+Reversely, depending on the SBC, some devices may appears as GPIO while not being mentioned in the diagram above.
+- `ggpio.lg` this is where the low level `lg`/`rpio` interface is implemented.
+The flow is to create an `LGCommand` and `run` it on an `SBC`.

 # Usage
 Check out scenes in the [samples](./samples) directory.
 Couple points:

 - Each scene can be played independently (`F6`)
-- the main scene is GPIO explorer, kind of a live version of the pinout above, but dedicated to GPIO:
+- the main scene is *GPIO explorer*, kind of a live version of the pinout above, but dedicated to GPIO:
 <p align="center">
   <img src="misc/gpio_explorer.png" alt="GPIO Explorer"/>